Somwati Amawasya is the amawasya (new moon) falls on Monday in Hindu Panchang.

 What is Amawasya?

-Amawasya, a Sanskrit term meaning “no moon,” occurs every month in the Panchang.
-This day holds great religious significance for Hindu men and women.
-Shukla Paksha, the bright half of the month, begins from Amawasya, while Krishna Paksha, the dark half, starts from Purnima (full moon).
+Further, Amawasya is a Sanskrit term meaning “no moon,” occurs every month in the Panchang.
+Besides, this day holds great religious significance for Hindu men and women.

 Significance of Amawasya